 In Conclusion

-The Berlin Wall was an enduring symbol of the division between East and West Germany and the tensions of the Cold War.
-Its construction and eventual fall hold immense historical significance and shaped the modern history of Europe.
-The wall serves as a stark reminder of the importance of freedom, unity, and the human spirit’s resilience in the face of adversity.
+The Berlin Wall was a symbol of East and West Germany as well as of the Cold War.
+Its fall and construction are things of awesome historical importance, and these events shaped modern European history.
+The sharp reminder of the freedom, unity, and the human spirit’s ability to doggedly persevere in the face of hardship is a wall.